No Conscription League: Manifesto

 Emma Goldman and the members of her league published a piece of literature known as the No Conscription League manifesto.
 This document goes into great detail about the freedoms of Americans, and how the government was oppressing citizens' certain unalienable rights.
 Goldman urges the nation for support and promotes the need to protect and fight for one's liberty as a citizen.
 This pamphlet went into circulation with over 100,000 printed, which caused fear in the eyes of the US government.
 The following is the platform on which the league was founded, taken from the manifesto itself:

-Gatherings

-Emma Goldman and Alexander Berkman held a mass No Conscription League meeting on 4 June 1917.
-In addition to Goldman and Berkman, speakers included Louis Baury, "Mother" Yusher, Stella Comyn Ballantine, Leonard D. Abbott, Katia Siebel, and Rose Yuster.
-After the meeting, police asked to see the selective service enrollment cards of many participants; many did not have these cards and were detained and taken to jail.
-There was much fear, due to governmental restrictions such as the Espionage Act.

 Government response

 Due to the mass number of publications of the manifesto, the government retaliated against people who were in opposition to the draft.
 Anti-draft meetings were forbidden, and those speaking out against the draft were to be arrested.
 In response to the 4 June 1917 mass meeting, Emma Goldman and Alexander Berkman were arrested with bail set at $25,000 each.
 According to the PBS time line on Emma Goldman regarding her arrest, "Berkman and Goldman were found guilty of conspiracy against the selective draft law in New York City.
 They were fined $10,000, sentenced to two years' imprisonment, and immediately transported to federal penitentiaries: Berkman was sent to Atlanta State Penitentiary in Georgia and Goldman was taken to Jefferson City Penitentiary in Missouri".